 On Friday, Saturday and Sunday, the festivities will take place on Olde New Jersey Avenue.
 Here the street vendors will display their Irish memorabilia, and the food vendors will offer a variety of Irish and non-Irish treats.
 This activity begins at 8 a.m. each morning and continues until 7 p.m.
 On Friday and Saturday, there will be free live entertainment continuously from 12 to 8:30 p.m.
 The AOH is proud to announce the return of the beer garden located on the municipal parking lot at Spruce and Olde New Jersey avenues.

 Saturday begins with a 5K run.
 If you are interested, you can sign up at 8 a.m. at the AOH tent (between 1st and 2nd avenues) on Olde New Jersey Avenue.
 Cash prizes will be awarded.
 For additional information on the run, visit www.TheIrishJog.com.

-Saturday at 10 a.m., the Brian Riley Pipe Exhibition will take place at Bill Henfey Park located at Eighth and Central avenues, North Wildwood.
+Saturday at 10 a.m., the Brian Riley Pipe Exhibition will take place at Bill Henfey Park located at 8th and Central avenues, North Wildwood.
 This event attracts thousands of spectators every year.
 Come see and hear some of the best pipe bands in the East!

-On Sunday, everyone is welcome to celebrate our faith and heritage at Saint Anne’s Roman Catholic Church in the Notre Dame de la Mer Parish, Glenwood and Atlantic avenues, during 10:30 a.m. mass.
+On Sunday, everyone is welcome to celebrate our faith and heritage at Saint Anne’s Roman Catholic Church in the Notre Dame de la Mer Parish, Glenwood and Atlantic avenues, for 10:30 a.m. mass.
 There will be a procession starting at the main entrance to the altar by the Protectors of the Faith Guards, the Cape May County Emerald Society Honor Guard and a liturgical bag piper soloist.